mmanos/laravel-taggable/README.md

 # Tagging Package for Laravel 4

-This package provides adds a tagging support to your Laravel application.
+This package adds tagging support to your Laravel application.
 You can configure it to attach tags to any of your existing Eloquent models.

 ## Installation